le717/sys-vars/README.md

 Requires Python 3.8+

 Load system variables for used in applications as secrets, variables, and other related contexts as native Python data types.
-Searches for a file in `SYS_VARS_PATH`, falling back to `os.enviorn`, and finally checking the contents of a `.env` file located in `SYS_VARS_PATH`.
+Searches for a file in `SYS_VARS_PATH`, falling back to `os.enviorn`.
+If the package is installed with the `dotenv` extra (`pip install sys-vars[dotenv]`), there is a final check in the contents of a `.env` file located in `SYS_VARS_PATH`, if one exists.

 `SYS_VARS_PATH` must be a defined OS environment variable that is set before app start.
 If it is not found, a `KeyError` exception will be raised.